-- General - Manages blueprints to handle all phases of DF construction - Supports .csv and multi-worksheet .xlsx blueprint files - Near-instant application, even for very large and complex blueprints - Blueprints can span multiple z-levels - You can package all blueprints and aliases needed for an entire fortress in a single file for easy sharing - "meta" blueprints that simplify the application of sequences of blueprints - Undo functionality for dig, build, place, and zone blueprints - Automatic cropping of blueprints so you don't get errors if the blueprint extends off the map - Can generate manager orders for everything required by a build blueprint - Includes a library of ready-to-use blueprints - Verbose output mode for blueprint debugging - · Dig mode - Supports all types of designations, including dumping/forbidding items and setting traffic settings - Supports setting dig priorities - Supports applying dig blueprints in marker mode - Handles carving arbitrarily complex minecart tracks, including tracks that cross other tracks - Build mode - Fully integrated with DFHack buildingplan: you can place buildings before manufacturing building materials and you can use the buildingplan UI for setting materials preferences - Designate entire constructions in mid-air without having to wait for each tile to become supported - Automatic expansion of building footprints to their minimum dimensions, so only the center tile of a multi-tile building needs to be recorded in the blueprint - Tile occupancy and validity checking so, for example, buildings that cannot be placed on a target tile will be skipped instead of messing up the blueprint.
-Blueprints that are only partially applied for any reason (e.g. you need to dig out some more tiles) can be safely reapplied to build the remaining buildings.
+- Fully integrated with DFHack buildingplan: you can place buildings before manufacturing building materials and you can use the buildingplan UI for setting materials preferences - Designate entire constructions in mid-air without having to wait for each tile to become supported - Automatic expansion of building footprints to their minimum dimensions, so only the center tile of a multi-tile building needs to be recorded in the blueprint - Tile occupancy and validity checking so, for example, buildings that cannot be placed on a target tile will be skipped instead of messing up the blueprint.
+Blueprints that are only partially applied for any reason (e.g. you need to dig out some more tiles) can be safely reapplied to build the remaining buildings. - Relaxed rules for farm plot and road placement: you can still place the building even if an invalid tile (e.g. stone tiles for farm plots) splits the designated area into two disconnected parts - Intelligent boundary detection for adjacent buildings of the same type (e.g. a 6x6 block of w j cells will be correctly split into 4 jeweler's workshops)

-- Relaxed rules for farm plot and road placement: you can still place the building even if an invalid tile (e.g. stone tiles for farm plots) splits the designated area into two disconnected parts - Intelligent boundary detection for adjacent buildings of the same type (e.g. a 6x6 block of wj cells will be correctly split into 4 jeweler's workshops) - · Place and zone modes - Define stockpiles and zones of shape, not just rectangles - Configurable numbers of bins, barrels and wheelbarrows assigned to created stockpiles - Automatic splitting of stockpiles and zones that exceed maximum dimension limits - Fully configurable zone settings, such as pit/pond and hospital supply counts - Query mode - Send arbitrary keystroke sequences to the UI anything you can do through the UI is supported - Supports aliases to simplify frequent keystroke combos - Includes a library of pre-made and tested aliases to simplify most common tasks, such as configuring stockpiles for important item types or creating named hauling routes for quantum stockpiles. - Supports including aliases in other aliases for easy management of common subsequences - Supports repeating key sequences a specified number of times - Skips sending keys when the cursor is over a tile that does not have a stockpile or building, so missing buildings won't desynchronize your blueprint - Instant halting of query blueprint application when keystroke errors are detected, such as when a mistake in a key sequence leaves us stuck in a submenu, to make query blueprints easier to debug
+· Place and zone modes

+- Define stockpiles and zones of shape, not just rectangles - Configurable numbers of bins, barrels and wheelbarrows assigned to created stockpiles - Automatic splitting of stockpiles and zones that exceed maximum dimension limits - Fully configurable zone settings, such as pit/pond and hospital supply counts

+· Query mode

+- Send arbitrary keystroke sequences to the UI anything you can do through the UI is supported - Supports aliases to simplify frequent keystroke combos - Includes a library of pre-made and tested aliases to simplify most common tasks, such as configuring stockpiles for important item types or creating named hauling routes for quantum stockpiles. - Supports including aliases in other aliases for easy management of common subsequences - Supports repeating key sequences a specified number of times - Skips sending keys when the cursor is over a tile that does not have a stockpile or building, so missing buildings won't desynchronize your blueprint

+Instant halting of query blueprint application when keystroke errors are detected, such as when a mistake in a key sequence leaves us stuck in a submenu, to make query blueprints easier to debug

-7.3.2 Editing blueprints
+7.4.2 Creating blueprints